 For those permittees with a population less than 10,000 at the time of the permit issuance or at the time of designation, the public involvement/participation program must contain a minimum of two BMPs.
 For those permittees with a population greater than 10,000 at the time of this permit issuance or at the time of designation, the public involvement/participation program must contain a minimum of four BMPs.
-The permittee may include additional BMPs in the public involvement/participation program, including proposinge BMPs that are not listed in Table 4.2.2(a) or Table 4.2.2(b) below.
+The permittee may include additional BMPs in the public involvement/participation program, including proposing BMPs that are not listed in Table 4.2.2(a) or Table 4.2.2(b) below.

-For existing permittees, the program shall, at a minimum, contain implement the requirements shown in Table 4.2.2(a) below and include descriptions of how they are implemented in the SWMP:
+For existing permittees, the program shall, at a minimum, contain the requirements shown in Table 4.2.2(a) below:

-Table 4.2.2(a) Public Involvement/Participation - Bes t Management Practices (Existing Permittees)
+Table 4.2.2(a) Public Involvement/Participation - Best Management Practices (Existing Permittees)

 BMPs Measurable Goals 1.
 Public Involvement/Participation Program 1.a.
-Evaluate your existing program to ensure that it meets the needs of your community.
-Continue to implement, and revise if necessary, the public involvement/participation program contained described in the SWMP.
-The Public Involvement/Participation Program must include BMPs chosen from the following list, or other BMPs proposed for EPD approval: • Stream cleanup (e.g. Rivers Alive): • Citizen hotline; • Citizen science/volunteer monitoring (e.g. Adopt-A-Stream); • Adopt-A-Road; • Storm drain marking;
+Evaluate your existing program to ensure that i meets the needs of your community.
+Continue to implement, and revise if necessary, the public involvement/participation program contained in the SWMP.
+The Public Involvement/Participation Program should include BMPs chosen from the following list, or other BMPs proposed for EPD approval: - Stream cleanup (e.g. Rivers Alive): - Great American Cleanup; - Citizen hotline; - Citizen science/volunteer monitoring (e.g. Adopt-A-Stream); - Adopt-A-Stream); - Adopt-A-Road; - Storm drain marking; - Household hazardous waste disposal event; - Recycling facility or event; - Local stormwater management panel; - Pet waste stations.

-Household hazardous waste disposal event; Recycling facility or event; Local stormwater management panel; Pet waste stations.
 1.b.
-Comply with t_The measurable goal must be specified for each BMP contained in the SWMP.
+Comply with the measurable goal specified for each BMP contained in the SWMP.
 Each BMP must be executed at least annually.
 1.c.
-Details on the implementation of each BMP , including documentation of activities, must be provided in each annual report.
+For newly added BMPs, implement the BMP in accordance with the implementation schedule specified for that BMP.
+Details on the implementation of each BMP, including documentation of activities, must be provided in each annual report.

-For new permittees, the program shall, at a minimum, contain-implement the requirements shown in Table 4.2.2(b) below and include descriptions of how they are implemented in the SWMP:
+For new permittees, the program shall, at a minimum, contain the requirements shown in Table 4.2.2(b) below: